How to Use MC4 Connectors and MC4 Extension Cables

 For systems using a combiner box, you simply choose a length that, when cut, is long enough to be terminated into the box.
 You can then strip back the insulation from the cut ends and terminate them to a bus bar or circuit breakers.

 Disconnecting MC4 Connectors:

 This is an MC4 disconnect tool.
 If for some reason you need to disconnect your MC4 cables, you will need one of these.
 You must insert the two extended posts on the end of the tool into the side of the female MC4 connector.
 This disengages the locking mechanism on the male connector and allows the two connectors to separate.
-The disconnect tool is sold as a set of two.
-Two tools are required if you ever need to disassemble the connectors.
-This is almost never necessary.
-Generally, one tool is all you will need.

 If you have any questions about MC4 connectors, multibranch connectors, extension cables or combiner boxes, please give us a call or email us.
 One of our design specialists will be happy to help you.